HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 **NOTE:** Central Cancer Registry Reporting is tumor-based, not patient-based.
 Every tumor will have its own triggering and reporting timeline.

-Figure 2.1 below illustrates a sample central cancer registry reporting timeline.

-{% include img.html img="ccrr-bundle-sending-timeline.png" caption="Figure 2.1 - Central Cancer Registry Reporting Timeline" %}

 #### Patient Journey
 The following describes a realistic history of a patient’s journey from discovering a breast lump of concern through diagnosis, treatment, monitoring, and follow-up for breast cancer.
 This scenario describes a journey where all the patient’s providers starting with her visit to the oncologist are in a single cancer center and using a single Electronic Health Record (EHR).
 The diagnostic testing information and biopsy results are provided for context, but in this scenario are conducted by providers outside of the cancer center.
 This information will be reported to the cancer registry through other means outside of this scenario.
 When information in the scenario does not map on to Central Cancer Registry Reporting Content (CCRR) IG profiles, we provide examples using [US Core]({{site.data.fhir.ver.uscoreR4}}) or [mCode FHIR IG]({{site.data.fhir.ver.mcodeIg}}/index.html), as indicated in the CCRR IG [detailed specification](spec.html).
-We condense some repeated patterns.
-For example, we only show one example of MedicationAdministration when in reality, there are several different medications included in the patient’s chemotherapy regimen.
+We also condense some repeated patterns.
+For example, we only show one example of MedicationAdministration, when in reality there are several different medications included in the patient’s chemotherapy regimen.

 _**Patient History**_